nihasKalam07/socketConnections/README.md

         }, ConnectionState.ALL);
     }

-Implement the ConnectionEventListener interface to receive connection state change events: available events are CONNECTING, CONNECTED, DISCONNECTING, DISCONNECTED, ALL
+Implement the ConnectionEventListener interface to receive connection state change events: available events are CONNECTING, CONNECTED, DISCONNECTING, DISCONNECTED, ALL.
-Connection state change will be available in onConnectionStateChange method.
+Connection state changes will be available in onConnectionStateChange method.
 If there is any error when trying to connect onError metjod will be called.

 // Subscribe to a channel